-Posted by Martin Ford on Tuesday, October 23, 2018 Under: Guest Security Articles
+Posted by Martin Ford on Tuesday, October 23, 2018 Under: Event Security Cheshire

 Event management is the application of project management to the creation and development of large scale events such as festivals, conferences, ceremonies, formal parties, concerts, or conventions.
 It involves studying the brand, identifying the target audience, devising the event concept, and coordinating the technical aspects before actually launching the event.